MU-HPDI/Nautilus-Job-Launcher/README.md

 ```

 ## Usage
+**Note:** You must have your Kubernetes config file in `~/.kube/config` to use this library!

+The Nautilus Launcher can be used as an application at the command line that will kick off jobs from a YAML config file, or it can be utilized as a library integrated into other Python applications.

+Details of these use cases are described below.

+### Command Line Usage
 The job launcher is invoked as a library and uses a configuration file (YAML):
 ```bash
 python3 -m nautiluslauncher -c cfg.yaml